res-hit/pds-os161/readme.md

  - system calls: read, write, exit

  # Lab3 - Implementation of Synchronization primitives (kernel side)
- - not busy waiting locks
+ - static(i.e. not busy waiting) locks
- - not busy waiting condition variables
+ - static(i.e. not busy waiting) condition variables

  # Lab4 - Implementation of *waitpid* system call
  - synchronization(wait and signal) between (main) kernel thread and thread derived from system call for process to exit, implemented through semaphores.
 Can be implemented also with condition variables